- Latin name

 Mortality/Longevity: Only ~5% of spawn clutch likely to survive to metamorphosis and mortality can be as high as 95% within the first 3 years following metamorphosis.
 Adults probably live 5-10 years in the wild, although can live up to 14 years.
 Reports of individuals surviving for 27 years in captivity.

 Predators: While comparatively few species prey on adult frogs, some are taken by tawny owls, otters, foxes, badgers, stoats, weasels and even hedgehogs.
 Herons are probably most significant predator.
+Leeches are occasionally found attached to the flank and underside of adult frogs and these can presumably be debilitating.
 Spawn and tadpoles fall prey to a wide range of animals, including newts and dragonfly larvae.
+Horse leeches have been observed feeding on toadlets and likely also take froglets and tadpoles.

 Sexing: During breeding season the males develop dark brown nuptial pads on their front feet (used for gripping the female) and females exhibit pearly granules on their flanks and hind legs.

 Activity: Primarily nocturnal, although can be active in and around breeding ponds during the late winter and early spring.
 May spend time resting underwater or on land under logs and in long vegetation during the day.
 Newly-metamorphosed froglets frequently encountered during the late afternoon in summertime, particularly in damp habitats.
 Hibernate during winter, although will emerge during mild and wet interludes.

 Territory/Home Range: Poorly known.
 Observations suggest frogs are non-territorial, even males in the presence of females during the breeding season.
 Scant tracking data suggests may regularly move reasonable distances; 30-100m (100-328 ft.) and perhaps up to 10km (6 mi.) during the breeding season.

 Diet: Active predators taking a wide variety of live prey including insects, spiders, woodlice, earthworms, slugs and snails, and sometimes tadpoles and froglets of their own and other species.
 Prey captured with aid of long sticky tongue that extends rapidly from lower jaw.